 With AirPods in Case:

-A solid green light means that the case is fully charged.
-If the case was connected to a power source, you can safely disconnect it.
+- A solid green light means that the case is fully charged.
+If the case was connected to a power source, you could safely disconnect it.

-A flashing white light means that your AirPods are ready to be set up with a device.
+- A flashing white light means your AirPods are ready to be set up with a device.

-A solid green light means that your case has at least one full charge left for your AirPods.
+- A solid green light means your case has at least one full charge left for your AirPods.

 How to Fix AirPods Flashing Orange

 If your AirPods are flashing orange, you need to charge your AirPods as they might be running low on battery.